-A Big Thank you to T-Sheets for naming this blog one of the top QuickBooks blogs to read in 2018!
-Read the blog article here.
+A big thank you to T-Sheets for naming our blog one of the top QuickBooks blogs to read in 2018!
+Read the full blog article here.

 The IRS recently finalized mandatory regulations to distinguish capital expenditures from supplies, repairs, maintenance, and other deductible expenses – commonly known as the Repair Regulations.
 Every business that acquires, produces, or improves tangible property will need to address these new rules on their 2014 U.S. federal tax filing.
 These new rules are complex.
 These rules… Read More

 Written by: Ray Chipman, Partner at Squire & Company I know first-hand how overwhelming the financial reporting process can be for our small to medium sized business clients.
 We pride ourselves on making the financial reporting process as painless as possible for our clients.
 For several year running, there has been a debate about the… Read More